sdeep27/cruise-llm/README.md

 pip install cruise-llm
 ```

 **Critical step:** Create a `.env` file in your project root with at least one API key.
-Create a free key with any of these providers:
+Create a free key with any of these providers.
+Use litellm specific variable names for each model:

 ```env
 OPENAI_API_KEY=sk-proj-...